 In the summer of 2016, the European Commission announced its plans to establish a Multilateral Investment Court, which is supposed to replace the ISDS and ICS clauses in existing and future trade and investment treaties.
 The main changes proposed are the inclusion of full time adjudicators and an appeal mechanism.
 Yet again, the court would not substantially change the investment treaty system.
 To the contrary, the proposal seems aimed at keeping many of the key features (and flaws) intact, effectively locking in investor privileges .

 Experience of settled ISDS cases tells us that this system does negatively impact regulatory standards.
 Two emblematic cases illustrate this threat very well:

-Friends of the Earth Europe is campaigning to stop the inclusion of the ISDS in an EU-US trade deal.
-We believe such a mechanism would risk seriously deterring governments from introducing regulations that protect people and the environment.
+Friends of the Earth Europe is campaigning to stop the unfair investor privileges and opposes any trade agreement that includes and entrenches them (including the establishment of the multilateral investment court).
+We call for existing agreements with ISDS to be radically altered or terminated altogether.
+We believe such a mechanism threatens democratic institutions and seriously risks deterring governments from introducing regulations that protect people and the environment.